RaphaelIT7/gmod-holylib/README.md

 \- [#] `INetworkStringTable:GetStringUserData` has a second return value.
 It now also returns the length.
 \- [#] `pas.TestPAS` now supports Entities as arguments.
 \- [#] `stringtable.DeleteAllStrings` now has a second argument.
+\- [#] The thread used for `util.AsyncCompress/Decompress` is now only started if thoes functions are actually called.

 You can see all changes here:
 https://github.com/RaphaelIT7/gmod-holylib/compare/Release0.4...main